 2. Review the Zoom Instructions.

-3. On April 24th, sign onto Zoom using the link that was email to you.
+3. On October 29, sign onto Zoom using the link in your confirmation email.

 Questions?
 Contact Pia Walawalkar at Walawalkars@smccd.edu.